“A budget is telling your money where to go instead of wondering where it went” – Dave Ramsey

 There’s nothing like having a child to help you focus on budgeting.
 Yes, I understand many of us want to avoid this chore.
 Who wants to delay current gratification so that we can save for our future?
 But I hope to provide some insight on this not-so-fun but important topic.

-Let’s start with extreme budgeting strategies popularized by both the Financial Independence, Retire Early (“FIRE”) movement and the best-selling book “The Latte Factor” by David Bach.
+Let’s start with extreme budgeting strategies popularized by the Financial Independence, Retire Early (“FIRE”) movement, and David Bach’s best-selling book, “The Latte Factor.”

-The FIRE movement is all about having a lifestyle defined by frugality, extreme savings, and investment – with adherents saving up to 70% of their annual income.
-The goal of FIRE is to retire super early in your 30s or 40s, while having saved sufficient funds to live the life the investor desires.
+The FIRE movement is about a lifestyle defined by frugality, extreme savings, and investment.
+Adherents save up to 70% of their annual income.
+The goal of FIRE is to retire super early, in your 30s or 40s, while having saved sufficient funds to live the life the investor desires.

 One way to FIRE is to frequently utilize The Latte Factor, which is how small amounts of money regularly spent can cost far more than we can imagine over time.
 As you can see in the image below, ditching that $5 coffee and investing $5 instead can grow to a hefty sum!

 Therefore, it can be beneficial to obtain clarity on your monthly spending.
-The first step is to know where the money is going each month – with no judgment involved.
+The first step is to know where the money goes each month – with no judgment involved.
 Just the facts!
-The next step is to determine if you should curtail spending in a particular area to benefit another.
+The next step is determining if you should curtail spending in a particular area to benefit another.

-This is the part of budgeting that ruffles some feathers, because many people translate spending more into more happiness.
+This part of budgeting ruffles some feathers because many people translate spending more into more happiness.
 While it may be true for some, happiness is ultimately about having options to do what you want, when you want, and where you want.
-Those options are found from saving and investing – which are the opposite of spending!
+Those options are found in saving and investing – the opposite of spending!
 In essence, a budget helps you:

-2) illuminate if your values reflect in your spending
+2) illuminate if your values are reflected in your spending

 3) ensure you only save money that you have available